 Commercial Drive is a great stop, no matter when you go.
 There’s always great food!
 But it’s even more exciting during an event, like the annual Carfree Day, when hundreds of people come out to walk The Drive.

 It has been the neighborhood of choice for generations of immigrants to Vancouver and has significant Italian, Asian, Latin America, East Indian, and African communities, all of which are represented in the food choices.

 I suggest you park at one end and just walk until you find something that looks amazing.

 Where To Eat on Commercial Drive

-Our choice for Italian food is Marcelo’s Wood Fire Pizza.
-The pizza is fantastic — cooked in their rather unique wood fire oven.
+Marcelo’s Wood Fire Pizza – The pizza is fantastic — cooked in their rather unique wood fire oven.
 We had the Ai Due Formaggi pizza which had tomato sauce, mozzarella, ham, salami, baking cheese and mushrooms.
 We also had the Tagliatelle Pasticiatti, which was a creamy meat sauce served over nice, al dente housemade pasta.
-It was quite delicious, though all of the pastas looked great, so I don’t think you can go wrong here.
+Location: 1404 Commercial Drive

 Downtown Vavncouver has a lot to offer in terms of food.
 Many of the main streets are packed with restaurants.
 There’s also a good bit of street food to be found downtown.